shadowhand/mvc-to-adr-talk/slides.md

 Use what works for you.<!-- .element: class="fragment" -->

-Note: remember what mvc is and isn't // adr isn't actually radical

 ---

 Everything will be okay.

 😎

 ---

-# fin.

-Questions?
+# Questions?

 ---